 late May

-Held during Memorial Day Weekend, the event transforms Market Street into a pedestrian-only area where visitors can watch glassblowing demonstrations, taste local wines and beers, enjoy live music and food, and end the night with a dazzling fireworks display.
-It’s the perfect way to kick off summer in the Crystal City.
+The event transforms Market Street into a pedestrian-only area, where visitors can watch glassblowing demonstrations, sample local wines and beers, enjoy live music and food, and conclude the night with a dazzling fireworks display.

 Parade of Lights